nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     }
     ```

-    Save your nginx.conf, quit VI, and test your config with `nginx -t`.
+1. Save your `nginx.conf` file, and test your NGINX config by running `nginx -t` command from within the container.

-1. Next, modify your `cars.example.com` website to use this new log format:
+1. Next, enable your `cars.example.com` website to use this new log format.
+To do so you need to modify `cars.example.com.conf` file to make use of the new log format:

-    ```bash
-    vi /etc/nginx/conf.d/cars.example.com.conf

-    ```

     ```nginx